 Contextualize journalism as a specifically modern cultural form of public communication within journalism and media history.
 Building on the idea of journalism as a ‘structure of public communication’ , the research area investigates the practices through which journalists have imagined their audiences and defended their relevance for the constitution of publics.
 This concerns the ways in which audiences are addressed, as well as new media technologies which are embedded in journalistic practice.

-I was a research fellow at the Weizenbaum Institute for the Networked Society – The German Internet Institute (September-November 2018).
+Previously, I was interim professor for Digitization and Participation (2019) at the Institute of Media and Communication Studies of Freie Universität Berlin and a research fellow at the Weizenbaum Institute for the Networked Society – The German Internet Institute (September-November 2018).
 Previously I held positions as post-doctoral researcher at Aarhus University (DK) in the project OrganiCity and worked as researcher, lecturer and science manager at the Institute for Media and Communication Studies of Freie Universität Berlin.

 I obtained my PhD at the Graduate School of North American Studies Berlin (2009-2014) with a dissertation on “Journalistic Practices and the Cultural Valuation of New Media”.
 This study laid out a framework of practice theory to describe changes in journalism and public communication as new technologies emerge.
 The study looked comparatively at the emergence of the penny press (1830s), the adoption of photography in journalism(1890s), and the challenge of network media to broadcast journalism (2000s).
 I was a visiting scholar in 2007 at Doshisha University Kyoto and have been inspired (forever) by the concept of media archaeology and film history while I was at the University of Amsterdam (2004/5).